Alternate Activity 1: Sharing Joys and Concerns

 If any children are reluctant to stand to address the group, allow them to speak joys and concerns from where they sit or invite them to light a candle silently.

 This sharing circle can be a vital part of congregational ministry.
-Many congregations have in place a safe congregation policy in the event a participant reveals they are being hurt by someone.
+Most congregations have policies to guide you in the event a participant reveals they are being hurt by someone.
 Alert your religious educator, minister, or Board president to any troubling issue that arises in this sharing.